|

 aluminium to displace the hydrogen from water even at room temperature.

-You get a similar 'speeding up' effect when copper(II) sulphate solution is
+You get a similar 'speeding up' effect when copper(II) sulfate solution is

-added to a zinc-dilute sulphuric acid mixture.
+added to a zinc-dilute sulfuric acid mixture.
 However,

 with suitable health and safety precautions like using a transparent safety